This article covers everything you may want to know about the ProGear 225 Folding Magnetic Upright Bike with Heart Pulse.

 - Reverse pedalling

-Due to this fact, its momentum won’t be as consistent as that of a spin bike or an upright bike with a heavier flywheel.
-The flywheel is not bi-directional, so you won’t benefit from any resistance if you pedal in reverse.
+Another negative of this type of flywheel is that it isn’t as consistent as that of a spin bike or an upright bike with a heavier flywheel.

 - Variable resistance